sebdah/dynamodb-config-store/docs/index.rst

 Store your configuration in DynamoDB using DynamoDB Config Store.

 Using this Python class you'll be able to easily manage application configuration directly in DynamoDB.
-It works almost like any configuration file, except that an option can have multiple values (it's NoSQL, right :)).
+It works almost like any configuration file, except that an option can have multiple values.
 For example your configuration could look like this:
 ::

     ------------+----------------+----------------+----------------+----------------